skinny-framework/skinny-framework.github.io/source/index.html.md

 )
 ```

 And then, add `AssetsController` to routes.
-Now you can easily use CoffeeScript, TypeScript and LESS.
+Now you can easily use CoffeeScript, LESS and Sass.

 ```java
 // src/main/scala/ScalatraBootstrap.scala